Home » Side Dishes » Bulgur Wheat Salad with Chickpeas

 • In an ovenproof skillet, combine chickpeas, pine nuts, onion, oil, lemon juice, cumin, turmeric, paprika and 1/2 teaspoon salt.

-• Stir over medium high heat until it starts to sizzle.
-Then transfer to the oven and roast for 15 – 20 minutes.
+• Stir over medium high heat until it starts to sizzle (a few minutes).
+Then transfer to the oven and roast for 18 – 20 minutes.
+(Check at 15 minutes if your oven runs hot)

 • Remove from oven and stir in the bulgur.
 Add the parsley (and mint, if using).